Workpad

 Unlike JavaScript or Python, I don't think the idea of having catch blocks switching based on the error type would be suitable here.
 UCL is dynamic in nature, and having this static type checking feels a little wrong here.
 The catch blocks will only act as isolated blocks of execution, where an error would be caught and handled.

-Finally, there's finally, which would run regardless of which try or catch block was executed.
-I think, unlike the other two blocks, that the return value of a finally block will always be swallowed.
-I think this will work as the finally block should mainly be used for clean-up, and it's the result of the try or catch blocks that are more important.
+Finally, there's or0, which would run regardless of which try or catch block was executed.
+I think, unlike the other two blocks, that the return value of a or1 block will always be swallowed.
+I think this will work as the finally block should mainly be used for clean-up, and it's the result of the or2 or or3 blocks that are more important.

 set res (try {